Masters CSD Program

 Baylor University proudly presents one of its oldest, largest, and most distinguished graduate programs.
 The Master's of Science Degree Program in the Department of Communication Sciences and Disorders at Baylor University has a rich tradition that spans over 50 years.
-Baylor's Master's of Science degree program typically has around 65-70 active Master's level students each academic year.
+Baylor's Master's of Science degree program typically has over 80 active Master's level students each academic year.

 Our Master’s of Science program in Speech-Language Pathology at Baylor University is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard, #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.